 Faith Nomura -Founder

-Born in Fukui, Japan, Mrs. Faith Nomura (1933-2013) came from a family of educators.
+Born in Fukui, Japan, Mrs. Faith Nomura came from a family of educators.
 In 1964, she founded the Nomura Preschool as a small music preschool with the dream of developing the full academic potential and creativity of Bay Area children.
-She worked with children from two years old to twelve years old, and always integrated academics, creativity, and care to nurture her students.
-Mrs. Nomura's family continue to oversee the preschool in her loving memory.
+From this initial vision, Nomura Preschool now serves over 120 students from Albany, El Cerrito, El Sobrante, Emeryville, Pinole, Oakland and surrounding communities.

 Matthew Clark – Administrator